Radio advertisement: History

 Radio broadcasting was suspended in April 1917 after the United States entered World War I, when a government ban silenced civilian radio stations for the duration of the conflict.
-This ban was lifted in October 1919, and some additional promotional record broadcasts took place, including Westinghouse engineer Frank Conrad over experimental station 8XK, located at his home in Wilkinsburg, Pennsylvania, who provided on-air acknowledgements to the Brunswick Shop in exchange for the store supplying him with recently released records.
-A more formal example was a late October 1920 broadcast, over the Precision Equipment Company of Cincinnati, Ohio's experimental station, 9XB, that was sponsored by the Randolph Wurlitzer Company, and featured the Victor records that would go on sale in November.
-However, shortly after radio broadcasting became widely established in the United States in 1922, the record industry became concerned that instead of promoting sales, the radio broadcasts were actually suppressing purchases, and these promotional broadcasts ended.
+After the ban was lifted in October 1919, promotional record broadcasts resumed.
+Westinghouse engineer Frank Conrad at experimental station 8XK in Wilkinsburg, Pennsylvania, aired records supplied by the Brunswick Shop in exchange for on-air acknowledgements.
+A more formal example occurred in late October 1920, when the Randolph Wurlitzer Company sponsored a broadcast over station 9XB of Cincinnati, featuring Victor records scheduled for release in November.
+However, as radio broadcasting expanded rapidly in 1922, the record industry came to believe that radio broadcasts discouraged rather than promoted sales, leading to the end of these promotional arrangements.

-Many early broadcasting stations were put on the air by radio equipment manufacturers, such as Westinghouse Electric & Manufacturing Company and General Electric, and radio receiver sales agents, including department stores such as Gimbel's, Bamberger's and Wanamaker's.
-This provided their customers with programming for their purchases, with the sales financing station operations.
-But as more stations began operating, station owners were increasingly faced with the issue of how to continue to afford the costs, because operating a radio station became a significant expense, especially when it became the norm to pay performers, and after music publishers successfully argued that they were due royalties for the music the stations played.
+Many early radio stations were operated by radio equipment manufacturers such as Westinghouse Electric & Manufacturing Company and General Electric, or by radio receiver retailers, including department stores such as Gimbels, Bamberger's, and Wanamaker's.
+These companies used broadcasting to promote receiver sales, which in turn financed station operations.
+As more stations began broadcasting, owners faced increasing financial pressure because running a station involved significant costs, especially once performer payments and music royalty obligations became standard.

-In February 1922, the American Telephone & Telegraph Company (AT&T) announced it planned to begin establishing stations that would be dedicated to selling its airtime to interested parties, which AT&T called "toll broadcasting".
-Its primary station, WEAF in New York (now WFAN), aired its first paid radio commercial on August 28, 1922, for the Queensboro Corporation, advertising a new apartment complex in Jackson Heights, Queens, near the just-completed #7 subway line.
-Based on a series of industry cross-licensing agreements, AT&T initially claimed that its patent rights gave it a monopoly on commercial radio transmissions.
-Although the courts upheld this contention, the practice was widely disliked, and AT&T soon came up with a licensing scheme to allow individual stations to begin selling airtime.
+In February 1922, the American Telephone & Telegraph Company (AT&T) announced that it would establish stations dedicated to selling airtime to interested parties, a practice AT&T termed "toll broadcasting."
+Its flagship station, WEAF in New York (now WFAN), aired what is widely considered the first paid radio commercial on August 28, 1922, for the Queensboro Corporation, promoting a new apartment development in Jackson Heights, Queens near the recently completed #7 subway line.
+Based on cross-licensing agreements, AT&T initially asserted that its patent rights gave it a monopoly on commercial radio broadcasting.
+Although the courts upheld this interpretation, the practice was widely unpopular, and AT&T eventually created a licensing system that allowed individual stations to sell airtime.